 - 1. Expect to work only part of the year; - 2.
-Have dividend or capital gain income, or are subject to additional taxes, such as the additional Medicare tax; - 3.
-Have self-employment income (see below); or - Prefer the most accurate withholding for multiple job situations.
+Have dividend or capital gain income, or are subject to additional taxes, such as Additional Medicare Tax; - 3.
+Have self-employment income (see below); or - 4.
+Prefer the most accurate withholding for multiple job situations.

-Setf-employment.
+Self-employment.
 Generally, you will owe both income and self-employment taxes on any self-employment income you receive separate from the wages you receive as an employee.
 If you want to pay these taxes through withholding from your wages, use the estimator at www.irs.gov/W4App to figure the amount to have withheld.